CP1404/Practicals/prac_03/README.md

 ```

-### That Text Thing with Functions
+### Password Check with Functions

 At the start you wrote some code for a program that asks the user for
-some text and prints every second letter in it.
+a password and prints asterisks based on its length.
 Copy this into
-your prac_03 folder and commit (with a message like "Add text printing
+your `prac_03` folder and commit (with a message like "Add password check
 program").
 Now let's modify this program.

-1. Move the code inside a main() function and call main() at the
+1. Move all of the code inside a main() function and call main() at the
     bottom.
-    Note: if you don't have a main function, the refactoring below will
+    **Note:** if you don't have a main function, the refactoring below will
     use global variables.
+So, it's an important first step to use main before
+    adding other functions.

-2.  **Refactor** the get text part into a separate function...
-We can
+2.  **Refactor** the part that gets the password into a separate function...
-    do this by using PyCharm's refactoring tool.
-Select the lines that
+    You can either do this manually, or by using PyCharm's refactoring tool.
+    If you want to use the tool, select the lines that
-    get and check the name (it should probably be 4 lines) then
+    get and check the name (it should be 3-4 lines) then right-click
-    right-click (or use the main menu) and choose **Refactor >
-    Extract > Method...**
+    (or use the main menu) and choose **Refactor > Extract > Method...**
-    Change the name to get_text and press OK.
+    Change the name to `get_password` and press OK.
-    PyCharm should make the function and replace the old code with a
+    PyCharm should create the function and replace the old code with a
-    call to it like name = get_text()
+    call to it like `password = get_password()`
+    (Note that this all depends on how you wrote the code to start with.)

-3. Now refactor the loop that prints the output into a function that
+3. Now refactor the loop that prints the asterisks into a function that
-    takes 2 parameters: one for the text and one for the frequency of letters
-    (1 would be every letter, 3 is every third letter).
-    PyCharm will see that text needs to be an input parameter, but not
+    takes 1 parameter: the password.
+(PyCharm will see that password needs
+    to be an input parameter and create the function accordingly.)
-    the number.
-You'll have to add this yourself.
-First test it with a
-    literal value for this, then get the value from the user and pass
-    that in.
+    Note that this will be a super simple functions, but that's OK.

 4. Finished?
-Then commit!
+Then commit - with a meaningful message in the imperative voice.
+   This could be something like "Refactor password program to use functions"

 If you have not done so already, please upgrade your account to a free
 student account at:
 <https://education.github.com/discount_requests/new>
-You will need to upload a photo of your JCU student id.
+You will need to upload a photo of your JCU student ID.
 This allows
 you to have private repositories for free, and you can get the GitHub
 Education Pack!